cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 across data centers is required, while waiting for Kubernetes federation native capabilities).

+### Tablespace support

+CloudNativePG seamlessly integrates robust support for PostgreSQL tablespaces by facilitating the declarative definition of individual persistent volumes.
+This innovative feature empowers you to efficiently distribute I/O operations across a diverse array of storage devices.
+Through the transparent orchestration of tablespaces, CloudNativePG enhances the performance and scalability of PostgreSQL databases, ensuring a streamlined and optimized experience for managing large scale data storage in cloud-native environments.

 ### Liveness and readiness probes

 The operator defines liveness and readiness probes for the Postgres